Memorable Manitobans: William John de Manbey (1853-1922)

 Lawyer, civil servant.

 Born at Guildford, County Surrey, England on 23 October 1853, eldest son of George Manbey (1821-1900) and Georgiana Harper (1823-1905), he was educated at the Godolphin grammar school at Hammersmith, England.
 He received his legal education in England.
 On 25 February 1880, he married May Elizabeth Antoinette Breach (1860-?) on the Isle of Wight.
 Soon after they emigrated to Canada, where they settled in western Manitoba and subsequently had four children: Edith Mary Donne Harper de Manbey (1882-?), Wilfrid Nigel Barnwell de Grandville de Manbey, Anthony de Manbey, and Thomas More Hugh de Lyndsay de Manbey (1898-?).
-He worked as a lawyer at Oak Lake for a time, then was Lands Registrar at Boissevain from 1902 to 1907, later moving to Brandon.
+He worked as a Postmaster at Minnedosa (1880-1882), lawyer at Oak Lake (?-?), and Lands Registrar at Boissevain (1902-1907) before moving to Brandon.
 He died there on 28 February 1922 and was buried in the Brandon Cemetery.

 Marriage registration, Manitoba Vital Statistics.

 “Mr. Manbey is “Squared”: Oak Lake resident appointed to succeed Registrar Hastings,” Winnipeg Free Press, 7 February 1902, page 9.